glomatico/gamdl/README.md

 ## 📦 Installation

-**Install gamdl via pipx:**
+**Install Gamdl via pipx:**

-[pipx](https://pypa.github.io/pipx/) is recommended for installing gamdl to avoid dependency conflicts, but you can also use pip.
+[pipx](https://pipx.pypa.io/stable/installation/) is recommended for installing Gamdl to avoid dependency conflicts, but you can also use pip.

 ```bash
 pipx install gamdl